BillSchofield/billschofield.github.io/_in_progress/2018-1-18-How-To-Discover-The-Business-Value-Of-Your-Tech-Task.md

 Acceptance Criteria.

 #### The Epic
-We can write the epic story for our example as:
+We can write the Epic User Story for our example as:

 > As the product owner, I want to reduce our time to market, so that we get more rapid feedback from our users.